4intelligence/pyfaas/README.md

     cross-validation (if 3, 3 months ahead; if 12, 12 months ahead,
     etc.);

+    - n_steps should be an integer greater than or equal to 1.
+It is recommended that 'n_steps+n_windows-1' does not exceed 30% of the length of your data.

   - **n\_windows**: how many windows the size of ‘Forecast Horizon’ will be evaluated during cross-validation (CV);

+    - n_windows should be an integer greater than or equal to 1.
+It is recommended that 'n_steps+n_windows-1' does not exceed 30% of the length of your data.

-  - **seas.d**: if TRUE, it includes seasonal dummies in every estimation.
+  - **seas.d**: if True, it includes seasonal dummies in every estimation;

+    - Can be set to True or False.

-  - **log**: if TRUE apply log transformation to the data;
+  - **log**: if True apply log transformation to the data (only variables with all values greater than 0 will be log transformed);

+    - Can be set to True or False.

-  - **accuracy\_crit**: which criterion to measure the accuracy of the forecast during the Cross-Validation (can be MPE, MAPE, WMAPE or RMSE);
+  - **accuracy\_crit**: which criterion to measure the accuracy of the forecast during the Cross-Validation;

+    - Can be set to MPE, MAPE, WMAPE or RMSE.

-  - **exclusions**: restrictions on features that should not be in the same model;
+  - **exclusions**: restrictions on features in the same model (which variables should not be included in the same model);

+    - If none, should be passed as an empty list ("exclusions = []" or "exclusions = list()"), otherwise it should receive a list containing lists of variables (see advanced options below for examples).

-  - **golden_variables**: features that must be included in, at least, one model (separate or together).
+  - **golden_variables**: features that must be included in, at least, one model (separate or together);
+    - If none, should be passed as an empty list ("golden_variables = []" or "golden_variables = list()"), otherwise it should receive a list with the golden variables (see advanced options below for examples)

-  - **fill_forecast**: if TRUE, it enables forecasting explanatory variables in order to avoid NAs in future values;
+  - **fill_forecast**: if True, it enables forecasting explanatory variables in order to avoid NAs in future values;
+    - Can be set to True or False.

-  - **cv_summary**: determines whether "mean" ou "median" will be used to calculate the summary statistic of the accuracy measure over the CV windows.
+  - **cv_summary**: determines whether ‘mean’ ou ‘median’ will be used to calculate the summary statistic of the accuracy measure over the CV windows.
+    - Can be set to 'mean' or 'median'.

 <br>

 The critical input we expect from users is the CV settings (n\_steps and